 Recipes on cruciferous veggies:

-Add 1 tbsp of chia and/or flax(linen) seeds is a great way to get some extra fiber.
+Add 1 tablespoon of chia and/or flax(linen) seeds is a great way to get some extra fiber.
 They are also high in omega-3 fats.

 |Flax 1 tbsp||2,4|